 Bedrock - Mt.
 Simon Aquifer

 With some exceptions, the Mt.
-Simon is a confined aquifer.
+Simon aquifer is everywhere confined.
 It may respond as an unconfined aquifer in the atypical instances where the aquifer is adjacent to unconfined materials, such as along deeply incised buried glacial valleys.